ckglidden/UPCH-species-distribution-tutorial/README.md

 <img src= https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/final_figures/mapbiomas_example_1985.png width="800" height="550"></br>
 **Figure 6.** A map of the MAPBIOMAS data from 1985 (produced from the code above).

 _Step 8._ Now the MAPBIOMAS code defines functions that will be used to calculate area.
 This code is complex and hard to understand, so don't feel overwhelemed if it does not make sense the first time we go through it.
-The second function takes in a band of a MAPBIOMAS image, a feature, and the feature geometry and returns areas per land-class per feature (data point) as a table.
+The second function takes in a band of a MAPBIOMAS image, a feature, and the feature geometry and returns area per land-class per feature (data point) as a table.
 The second feature initially produces a complex object because it converts the feature to an image, and then maps over the MAPBIOMAS image and the feature image to produce the sum of class pixels per feature.
 The first function is used within the second function to convert that complex object into a table that we can export.

 ```
 /**